 Do Take a Bear Awareness Course, or attend a Bear Awareness Event – Wildsmart in Canmore has a bear awareness day every spring.
 All family members that will be hiking should attend, the event is hands-on, and it is a lot of fun!

 Do Scan for Scat and Digs – look for fresh signs of scat, tracks, digs, overturned logs and rocks.
 If you see any of these signs, turn around and head back.

 Do Travel in groups- Parks Canada recommends a tight group of 4 or more.

 This was right at the start of the trail, and my “spidey senses” kicked in.
-I have seen bear scat many times on trails, but for some reason, things just didn’t’ seem “right”.
+I have seen bear scat many times on trails, but for some reason, things didn’t’ seem “right.”

-Don’t Just Use bear bells- Studies have shown that the noise of the bell can actually attract some curious bears, and they are not as effective as a human voice.
+Don’t Just Use bear bells- Studies have shown that the bell’s noise can actually attract some curious bears, and they are not as effective as a human voice.
 As a matter of fact, you can hear a human voice long before you hear a bear bell.
-They do make great Christmas tree ornaments though.
+They do make great Christmas tree ornaments, though.